Without treatment, up to 50% of patients with severe aortic stenosis will die within an average of 2 years after symptoms appear.2Learn more

 - Rapid, fluttering heartbeat

 These symptoms may mean your body is not getting enough oxygen.
 Over time, you may feel tired and weak.
-These may be signs that your severe aortic stenosis has reached a life-threatening point.
+These may be signs that your heart valve failure has reached a life-threatening point.

 signs of aging

-If you're feeling fatigue, dizziness, or shortness of breath, it could be severe aortic stenosis, not age.
-Many patients mistakenly think that severe aortic stenosis symptoms are normal signs of aging.
+If you're feeling fatigue, dizziness, or shortness of breath, it could be heart valve disease, not age.
+Many patients mistakenly think that heart valve failure symptoms are normal signs of aging.
 Studies have shown that while many aortic stenosis patients initially report no symptoms, after closer examination, 32% do have symptoms.3

-If you've been diagnosed with aortic stenosis and experience any of the symptoms of severe aortic stenosis, talk to your doctor about whether it is time for treatment.
+If you've been diagnosed with aortic stenosis (heart valve disease) and experience any of the symptoms of severe aortic stenosis (heart valve failure), talk to your doctor about whether it is time for treatment.
 Don't wait.

-Your future belongs to you, not to your severe
+Your future belongs to you, not to your heart valve failure

-If you've been diagnosed with severe aortic stenosis and you have symptoms, then the time for treatment is now.
-Take control of your severe aortic stenosis and ask your doctor for a TAVR evaluation.
+If you've been diagnosed with severe aortic stenosis (heart valve disease) and you have symptoms, then the time for treatment is now.
+Ask your doctor for a TAVR evaluation.
 Or find a TAVR Hospital near you, where you will be evaluated for all your treatment options.Find a TAVR Hospital

-Former Police Chief Tate took control over his severe
+Former Police Chief Tate took control over his heart valve failure

-Chief Tate describes his severe aortic stenosis symptoms, how they impacted his day-to-day, and why he talked to his doctor about treatment.Watch Chief Tate’s story
+Chief Tate described his heart valve failure symptoms, how they impacted his day-to-day, and why he talked to his doctor about treatment.Watch Chief Tate’s story

 Want more information delivered directly to you?

 Get a free information kit by email or mail to learn about heart valve failure and the TAVR procedure.

 What you’ll receive in your kit:

-- Education on severe aortic stenosis and symptoms checklist once it becomes severe
+- Education on heart valve failure and symptoms checklist

 - Information on TAVR as a treatment option